ncp38/cs372-f24/projects/proj1/index.md

 ## Submission instructions

 Through Canvas, upload all your source code files and your file with the answers to the questions above.
+Make sure that you include:
+- your source code
+- your text file (note the extra question)
+- your name and the honor code in a header comment for your program.

+Requirements for this project are listed near the **'must'** keyword; you can search for this (using ctrl+f or command+f) to double-check that you've completed everything.
+See the Grading section for grade notes specific to this assignment.